uvicgse/project-seed/README.md

-# VisualGit - SOFTENG 701 Group 3
+# VisualGit - SENG 421

 VisualGit is a visually-oriented desktop client for Git aimed at helping students learn the standard Git workflow.